-After that terrible incident the Upper Castle was rebuilt from more durable materials such as stones and bricks.
+After that terrible incident, the Upper Castle was rebuilt from more durable materials such as stones and bricks.
 It looked really gorgeous then.
-It had three defensive towers, representational palace and outbuildings.
-However, Bob Dylan might be right while saying ‘The Times They a Changin’.
+It had three defensive towers, representational palace, and outbuildings.
+However, Bob Dylan might be right while saying ‘The Times They a-Changin’.
 Even though the Upper Castle was a great fortress it had become useless.
-For rather short period in the XVIII century it was used as a prison for nobles but after that the Castle was abandoned.
+For rather a short period in the XVIII century, it was used as a prison for nobles but after that, the Castle was abandoned.

 During the years the medieval fortress was heavily destroyed.
-Only the Western Tower of the Upper Castle remained in rather good condition.
-At these days it’s called Gediminas Tower.
+Only the Western Tower of the Upper Castle remained in a rather good condition.
+These days it’s called Gediminas Tower.
 There Lithuanian flag was raised for the very first time in 1919.
 It was an important event because Lithuania had become an independent country.

 Three Reasons to visit Gediminas Tower